Submissions

 Publication Ethics and Publication Malpractice Statement

-For all parties involved in the act of publishing (the author, the journal editor(s), the peer reviewer and the publisher) it is necessary to agree upon standards of expected ethical behavior.
+All parties involved in the publishing process (authors, journal editors, peer reviewers, and publishers) must agree upon standards of expected ethical behavior.
 The ethics statements for Acta Kinesiologica are based on the Committee on Publication Ethics (COPE) Best Practice Guidelines for Journal Editors.

 Accountability